- About Me

 Released February 2019

-I am familiar with several of Susan Tedeschi's album, but this is the first I have heard of the four she has done with her hubby, the aptly-named (for such truckstop blues fare) Derek Trucks, who has played guitar for a later incarnation of The Allman Brothers Band.
+I am familiar with several of Susan Tedeschi's albums, but this is the first I have heard of the four she has done with her hubby, the aptly-named (for such truckstop blues fare) Derek Trucks, who has played guitar for a later incarnation of The Allman Brothers Band.
 There will be other reviewers who are familiar with their earlier albums and are able to compare this one with those.
 I am, at present, only able to comment on this one, so my comments are from a slightly uninformed viewpoint.
 To me, it is an impressive, invigorating mix of blues, soul, rock with a few funky bits thrown in.

 1. Signs, High Times